Find Trade Colleges

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In 2016, there was an estimated number of 164,200 jobs in the United States for Medical and Clinical Laboratory Technician.
+In the United States, there were 164,200 jobs for Medical and Clinical Laboratory Technician in 2016.
 New jobs are being produced at a rate of 14% which is above the national average.
 The Bureau of Labor Statistics predicts 23,000 new jobs for Medical and Clinical Laboratory Technician by 2026.
-Due to new job openings and attrition, there will be an average of 12,900 job openings in this field each year.
+The BLS estimates 12,900 yearly job openings in this field.

 The states with the most job growth for Medical & Clinical Laboratory Technician are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Connecticut, or Mississippi.
 These states have the worst job growth for this type of profession.